Songs

 Informant / Performers

-Jerusalem National Sound Archives placement: Y5842a-C 232 Referenced and notated in: El ciclo de la vida, pg.
-103, Editorial Alpuerto, 2013 Susana Weich-Shahak.
-One of the Coplas de Parida (Songs for the mother of the...
+Jerusalem National Sound Archives placement: Yc1038/12 Referenced and notated in: El ciclo de la vida, pg.
+247, Editorial Alpuerto, 2013 Susana Weich-Shahak.
+A song of blessing for wedding tables, whether wine or wooden, ensuring an...

-Jerusalem National Sound Archives placement: NSA Y 2854/17 Referenced and notated in: Judeo-Spanish Moroccan Songs for the Life Cycle, The Hebrew University of Jerusalem, 1989 Susana Weich-Shahak This Romance is used as a wedding song...
+Jerusalem National Sound Archives placement: Y5418/16 Referenced and notated in: Judeo-Spanish Moroccan Songs for the Life Cycle, pg.
+43, The Hebrew University of Jerusalem, 1989 Susana Weich-Shahak.
+This song is about preparations for the wedding...